Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Introduction

 In the field of papyrology (the study of ancient Greek papyri), these challenges are compounded by the lack of quality image datasets and a shortage of experts who are qualified to annotate them.
-Efforts to produce a crowdsourced image dataset from such manuscripts, such as AL-ALL, and AL-PUB \cite{Swindall2021, williams2014} have shown that, even though the ground-truth in labeling may be questionable, the utilization of annotator consensus can produce datasets that can be accurately modeled using deep learning approaches.
+Efforts to produce a crowdsourced image dataset from such papyri, such as AL-ALL and AL-PUB in \citet{Swindall2021} and \citet{williams2014}, have shown that, even though the ground-truth in labeling may be questionable, the utilization of annotator consensus can produce datasets that can be accurately modeled using deep learning approaches.

 To build on these efforts, we propose a stacked generalization method comprised of two ResNets trained on the AL-ALL dataset with identical architectures but different loss functions and labeling schemes.
-We then explore the Shannon entropy of the various models' Softmax outputs and the utility of entropy as a measure of classification accuracy.
-Our results demonstrate that the proposed ensemble method yields greater accuracy than either of the individual models and highlights the ability of the Shannon entropy to quantify ground-truth uncertainty of each image's crowdsourced annotation distribution within the dataset.
+It is important to clarify that the focus of this work, as well as our contribution, is the incorporation of this novel labeling scheme, not ensemble approaches in general.
+We thoroughly discuss this scheme, called Normalized Distribution of Annotations (NDA), in later sections.
+We then explore the utility of the Shannon entropy of the various models' output probability distributions as a measure of classification uncertainty.
+Our results demonstrate that the proposed ensemble method yields greater accuracy than either of the individual models for this dataset.
+It also highlights the ability of the Shannon entropy to quantify the uncertainties of both the model output distributions as well as the distribution of crowdsourced annotations.